radical-lab/radical-lab.github.io/README.md

 how we treat organic life; while we enslave, kill, and eat, ourselves; that's nothing compared to the scale at which we treat other organic lives
 "hello /(il)?legal|english|male/ aliens /(in new york)?/; welcome to humanity! i am civilised!! ∵ i know how to takeover!!! can i pillage your village? can i rape you? can i invade you? can i enslave you? can i kill you? can i eat you? can you believe what i believe? you aren't allowed to surf, practice magic, practice polytheism,.."
 …
-personhood: mahadeva, deva, alien, intelligence, human, ape, mammal,.. there are plenty of human trafficking projects; why can't we just use those for s/animal// testing? human subjects for human subject research we can just take people off the streets in broad daylight in front of eye witnesses; stanford prison experiment like farmers, poachers, hunters,..
+personhood: mahādeva, deva, alien, intelligence, human, ape, mammal,.. there are plenty of human trafficking projects; why can't we just use those for s/animal// testing? human subjects for human subject research we can just take people off the streets in broad daylight in front of eye witnesses; stanford prison experiment like farmers, poachers, hunters,..